containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-macos.md

 #### Issue

-Despite having Podman Engine installed, you may receive an error as follows - `Error: No such keg: /usr/local/Cellar/podman` or any similar error denoting that Podman Engine does not exist.
+Despite having Podman Engine installed, you might receive an error as follows - `Error: No such keg: /usr/local/Cellar/podman` or any similar error denoting that Podman Engine does not exist.